renpy/renpy-build/README.rst

     ./prepare.sh

-**This will globally change your system. ** Specifically, it will place files needed to build for Apple platforms in /usr/lib/clang/10/lib .
+**This will globally change your system. ** Specifically, it will place files needed to build for Apple platforms in /usr/lib/clang/10/lib ,and will install clang-13 from llvm.org.
+It will also install various package from Ubuntu repositories.
 Please make sure you're comfortable with this change before continuing.

 This will first install all the packages required to build Ren'Py, and then it will clone Ren'Py and pygame_sdl2.
 It will also create a python